top of page

 Once installed, your phone will now show 2 SIMs under Settings > Mobile.
 Your Primary SIM will show your normal mobile number.
 Your new eSIM can be named Travel or Business, etc. Here, in the image on the right, you can see I've named my eSIM "Travel".
 You can also see that the Primary SIM is turned on and the "Travel" eSIM is turned off.
 Once you arrive at your destination, turn your Primary SIM off and turn your Travel eSIM on.
 Your phone will then automatically connect to a local network, and your eSIM contract will begin.
 It's that simple.

 I'd highly recommend you download and register with WhatsApp.
-It's free, and more and more tour operators, accommodation providers, and restaurants around the world are using WhatsApp for communication.
+It's free, and more and more tour operators, accommodation providers, and restaurants worldwide are using WhatsApp for communication.
 If you register for WhatsApp with your Primary mobile number in your home country, you'll use this number for all your travel needs in any country.
 When providing your WhatsApp number to tour and accommodation providers, remember to include your country code, e.g. Australians will need to include +61 in front of their mobile number.

 HOT TIP INSTALLING AN eSIM